Dana Vrajitoru

 b.
 History of computer games

-2. Review of graphical libraries and models.
+2. Graphical libraries and models.

-b.
+e.
 Object-oriented programming in games

-c.
+f.
 Event-based programming

-d.
+g.
 Real-time graphical programming

-e.
+h.
 Sound management

 3. Game development cycle